markbrowne/xp_problem_set_13/README.md

 ## Introduction

 Most applications have these pesky, ill-intentioned creatures known as users.
 Users, while the life blood of your application, can also be the source of [many troubles](https://xkcd.com/327/).
-In this application we won't worry so much about security concerns like SQLi - in part because there is no chance of one (we aren't using SQL) - and will instead just focus on registering users and giving them access to a profile page.
+In this application we won't worry so much about security concerns like SQLi - in part because there is no chance of one (we aren't using SQL) - and will instead just focus on registering users and giving them access to a listing of Hotels (as described below).

 ***This application should use TDD from start to finish.*** From an architecture standpoint, this application should use Express and [Mongoose](http://mongoosejs.com/).